in3rsha/bitcoin-to-neo4j/docs/benchmark.md

 Neo4j is fast enough for practical use.

-The only query that really struggles is the rare addresses that have 300,000+ outputs attached to them.
+The only query that really struggles is the addresses that have 300,000+ outputs attached to them.
 But these are rare.
 However for those the time becomes impractical.